aabccd021/tiny-cookie-session/README.md

 You can further improve security by implementing a service worker that continuously rotates the session token in the background.
-This reduces the window of opportunity for an attacker using a stolen token, as the legitimate user's browser will constantly rotate tokens even when the page is closed.
+This reduces the window of opportunity for an attacker using a stolen token, as the user's browser will constantly rotate tokens even when the page is closed.
 Although, of course you need to consider the cost of constantly rotating tokens.

 ## Cookie Theft Detection